The-Orange-Squad/guidebook/docs/community-guide/channels-overview.md

-Got it!
-Let's continue filling in the channel descriptions.
-If there's anything that needs correction, just let me know.

----

 # Channels Overview

 There are actually a lot of channels in the server, we will cover all of them here in sections.
 Note that some channels are hidden and only accessible to certain roles.